67 Q&As Crucial To Periodontal Disease or Periodontitis

 23. Can faulty root canals, crowns, or fillings lead to Periodontitis?

+Faulty dental restorations and bad root canals can lead to Periodontitis, but only in a localized form.
 Faulty crowns, fillings, and root canals cause localized inflammation, much like bacteria do.
 This causes neutrophil and osteoclast stimulation the same as bacteria do in Periodontitis.
 This neutrophil and osteoclast activity is localized.
 Since it is not bacterial in nature, and all natural tooth structure is still intact, the gum disease can still be reversed / restored.
+The periodontal disease symptoms will usually resolve on its own when you fix a faulty crown, filling, or root canal treatment, combined with a localized periodontal therapy.

 24. Do bad habits, like poor oral hygiene cause Periodontal Disease?